 His composition Extended Perception of Echo for Strings represented Polish contemporary music at the International Fair Midem Classique 2000 in Cannes.

-His compositions have been published by PWM Edition and Edition Ferrimontana - Frankfurt, and have been released on 17 compact disc by DUX, ZPR Records, Acte Préalable, The Institute of Art, PWM-DUX, Polish Radio SA, Phasma-Music, AM in Krakow and PGMaudio.
+His compositions have been published by PWM Edition and Edition Ferrimontana - Frankfurt, and have been released on 18 compact disc by DUX, ZPR Records, Acte Préalable, The Institute of Art, PWM-DUX, Polish Radio SA, Phasma-Music, AM in Krakow, PGMaudio and PWM Edition.
 Several of his works have been performed on Polish Television, Korean KBS as well as on Polish, Dutch, German, Finnish, Estonian and Australian radio broadcasts.

 Chyrzynski has also composed music for the theatre – he is particularly interested in contemporary plays.
 He has written music for plays such as Divine Words by Ramon dell Valle-Inclan, Herr Paul by Tankred Dorst, La Fête by Slawomir Mrozek, Fedra’s Love by Sarah Kane, Legoland by Dirk Dobbrow, Tätowierung by Dea Loher, The Madness by Pawel Jurek, Porno Generation by Pawel Jurek, Testosteron by Andrzej Saramonowicz, Konrad Machine by Mateusz Pakula, Enter the Dragon.
 Trailer by Mateusz Pakula, Antyzwiastowanie by Maria Spiss and Vengeance is a Woman by Pawel Kamza.